capi-workgroup/api-evolution/guidelines.rst

 Exceptions for infallible functions
 -----------------------------------

-Some functions can not fail, and callers cannot check for exceptions:
+Some functions cannot fail, and callers cannot check for exceptions:

 * Deallocators and reference sinks like ``PyMem_Free`` and ``Py_DECREF``,
   which use ``void`` as the return type.